Why Tracking GLP-1 Side Effects Matters and What You’ll Learn

 Short logging mistakes can make symptom data hard to interpret.
 This brief checklist helps you fix common problems and know when to contact support or a clinician.
 Consistent tracking improves follow-up notes and pattern detection, so small fixes pay off.

 Missed entries happen when life gets busy.
 Try a reliable reminder and a single place to record shots and symptoms.
-If reminders fail repeatedly or exports are incomplete, contact app support for syncing or export help.
-Apps often note sync as a common issue on their store listing, so support can advise timing and recovery steps (GLP‑1 Weight & Symptom Log – App Store).
+If reminders fail repeatedly or exports are incomplete, contact your app's support for syncing or export help.
+Apps often note sync as a common issue on their support pages, so support can advise timing and recovery steps.
+Pepio users can export logs from the iOS app and reach out for assistance if needed.

 Inconsistent scoring blurs trends.
 Use a simple severity scale each time you log.
 Standardized scales reduce interpretation errors and improve clinical follow-ups by up to 30% in some studies (Ten Top Tips for the Management of GLP‑1 Receptor Agonists).
 If you can’t decide what to rate, write a short note to explain the entry rather than skipping the log.